joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6157225/2025/02/24/kuzmenko-flyers-trade-contract/

 **How long should teams wait to draft a quarterback this year?**\
-`On The Athletic Football Show, a discussion of how to approach an underwhelming 2025 NFL Draft quarterback class.`\
+`On "The Athletic Football Show," a discussion of how to approach an underwhelming 2025 NFL Draft quarterback class.`\
 https://nytimes.com/athletic/6156524/2025/02/24/athletic-football-show-mailbag-quarterback-draft/

 **Green Bay Packers propose 'tush push' ban: Sources**\